 In 2015, there were 112 active protection orders in the National Crime Information Center for North Dakota, 49 of which had a disqualifying Brady Indicator.2

-Between 1997 and 2017, there were 117 homicide victims killed in domestic violence incidents in North Dakota.
-Firearms are more likely to be used in domestic violence fatalities than in non-domestic violence homicides.
-Forty-six percent of female domestic violence victims were killed with firearms while 30% of female non-domestic violence homicide victims were killed with firearms.3
+Between 2011 and 2020, there were 75 homicide victims killed in domestic violence incidents in North Dakota.
+Domestic violence homicides are more likely to involve firearms than non-domestic violence homicides.
+From 2001-2020, 42% of female domestic violence victims were killed with firearms while 26% of female non-domestic violence homicide victims were killed with firearms.3

 Domestic Violence Homicides